 Build a virtual store.
 If you don’t already have online ordering available on your website, there are numerous ecommerce platforms available from third-party vendors.

-- Other smaller online marketplaces, like Bonanza and Etsy are popular with crafters and other more nice sellers looking for alternatives (or in addition to) to Amazon and eBay.
+Other smaller online marketplaces, like Bonanza and Etsy are popular with crafters and other more niche sellers looking for alternatives (or in addition to) to Amazon and eBay.

 Localize your online presence.
 If you’re new to ecommerce, rather than trying to do business on a global scale or competing with others on Amazon and eBay, think local instead.
 Consider ways you could focus on customers within a 10-20 mile radius.
 For example: